Academic Catalog

 Representative Text(s) and Other Materials

 Woodward, Kenneth.
 Getting Religion: Faith, Culture, and Politics from the Age of Eisenhower to the Era of Obama.
-Convergent Books, 2016.
+2016.

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-A. Philosophical and literary critical readings (15-50 pages) designed to familiarize students with ongoing debates and perspectives related to the intersection of religion, culture and politics.
+1. Philosophical and literary critical readings (15-50 pages) designed to familiarize students with ongoing debates and perspectives related to the intersection of religion, culture, and politics

-b.
-Bi-weekly one to three-page essays requiring summary, interpretation, analysis, and synthesis of both original and secondary texts.
+2. Bi-weekly one to three-page essays requiring summary, interpretation, analysis, and synthesis of both original and secondary texts

 Discipline(s)